RCmags/rcmags.github.io/collections/projects/Robots/_posts/2018-11-18-line_follower.md

 title: "Line following robot with a PID controller"

 slider1:
+- url: /img/line_follower/robot/robot-1.jpg
+- url: /img/line_follower/robot/robot-2.jpg
+- url: /img/line_follower/robot/robot-3.jpg
-- url: /img/simple-rc-airplane/part-2/inverted-tail-1.jpg
+- url: /img/line_follower/robot/robot-4.jpg
-- url: /img/simple-rc-airplane/part-2/inverted-tail-2.jpg
+- url: /img/line_follower/robot/robot-5.jpg
-- url: /img/simple-rc-airplane/part-2/inverted-tail-3.jpg
+- url: /img/line_follower/robot/robot-6.jpg

 slider2:
+- url: /img/line_follower/head/head-1.jpg
+- url: /img/line_follower/head/head-2.jpg
-- url: /img/simple-rc-airplane/part-2/inverted-tail-1.jpg
+- url: /img/line_follower/head/head-3.jpg
-- url: /img/simple-rc-airplane/part-2/inverted-tail-2.jpg
+- url: /img/line_follower/head/head-4.jpg
-- url: /img/simple-rc-airplane/part-2/inverted-tail-3.jpg
+- url: /img/line_follower/head/head-5.jpg
 ---

 When I was an undergraduate, I took a lab course in electronics where the final project involved building a line-following robot.
 This small wheeled vehicle needed to navigate a circuit without any external assistance, following a line until it reached the end or continued around a closed loop.
 Such projects are common when first learning about Arduinos as they provide a platform to explore not only electronics but also programming and closed-loop control.
 Here’s a great example of a fast line-following robot: